aesthetic-suite/framework/docs/style/api.md

 > ClientRenderer#hydrateStyles(): void

-Queries the document for all Aesthetic owned `style` tags (rendered by the server) and hydrates the renderer's cache will applicable CSS information -- everything from class names to at-rules.
+Queries the document for all Aesthetic owned `style` tags (rendered by the server) and hydrates the renderer's cache with applicable CSS information -- everything from class names to at-rules. _Must be_ run in the browser.

 ```ts
 renderer.hydrateStyles();